-Costs to renew and update building façades with an emphasis on the front of buildings.
+Costs to renew and update building façades with an emphasis on the front of buildings; side and rear façades may be considered if located on a corner lot, or if highly visible from a public space abutting other front façades.
 The following costs are eligible:

-- Restoration or replacement of exterior building treatments, such as brickwork/cladding/siding; - Restoration or replacement of cornices, eaves, and parapets; - Restoration or replacement of windows, doors and awnings; - Restoration or replacement of exterior lighting; - Exterior painting; - Façade cleaning; - · Redesign of storefront or entrance modifications; and, - Similar improvements and repairs that would improve the appearance of a building façade.
+- Restoration or replacement of exterior building treatments, such as brickwork/cladding/siding; - Restoration or replacement of cornices, eaves, and parapets; - Restoration or replacement of windows, doors and awnings; - Restoration or replacement of exterior lighting; - Exterior painting; - Redesign of storefront or entrance modifications; and, - Similar improvements and repairs that would improve the appearance of a building façade.